Wall Street loses ground, marking 2nd straight weekly loss

 “In short, the survey data suggest that Fed rate hikes are having the desired effect on inflation, but that the economic cost is building and recession risks are consequently mounting,” Chris Williamson, chief business economist at S&P Global Market Intelligence, said.

-Bond yields were mostly lower.
-The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.47% from 3.45% late Thursday.
-The yield on the two-year Treasury, which closely tracks expectations for Fed moves, fell to 4.17% from 4.24% late Thursday.
+Bond yields were mixed.
+The yield on the 10-year Treasury, which influences mortgage rates, rose to 3.49% from 3.45% late Thursday.
+The yield on the two-year Treasury, which closely tracks expectations for Fed moves, fell to 4.21% from 4.24% late Thursday.

 The Fed on Wednesday ended its final meeting of the year by raising its short-term interest rate by half a percentage point, its seventh straight increase this year.
 Wall Street had been hoping that the central bank would signal an easing of rate increases heading into 2023, but the Fed instead signaled the opposite.